Madfarm/AWS-sandbox/module8/SupportPlans.md

 includes:
 - everything from Basic tier
 - email customer support directly with a 24 hour response time or 12 hour response time if your systems are impaired
+- client-side diagnostic tools
+- Building-block architecture support, which consists of guidance for how to use AWS offerings, features, and services together

 # AWS Business Support